rmarable/ParallelClusterMaker/README.md

 * Creation of cluster-specific, custom-sized Amazon FSX for Lustre (FSxL) file systems.

+* Support for hydrating and dehydrating the Lustre file system from pre-existing S3 buckets.

 * Automounting of external NFS file systems from EMC, Netapp, Qumulo, WekaIO Panzura, Nasuni, etc.